karrowood/snake_game/README.md

 # snake_game
-Snake game built in python with multiple different difficulties.
+Snake game built in python.
 This game is built using pygame so make sure to download pygame before trying to run the program.